-Mark Bina is a Partner in the Firm's Litigation and Health Law Practice Groups.
-He is the Co-Chair of the Health Care Litigation team and represents a broad range of clients in dispute resolution, regulatory, and compliance matters.
+Mark Bina is a partner in the firm's Litigation, Dispute Resolution, and Health Law Practice Groups.
+He is the co-chair of the Health Care Litigation team and represents a broad range of clients in dispute resolution, health regulatory, licensing, and compliance matters throughout the U.S.

-Mr. Bina’s litigation practice encompasses a variety of matters affecting businesses in state and federal trial and appellate courts across the country.
-Representative cases include prosecuting and defending claims of tortious interference with contract, class actions, breach of contract, constitutional and civil rights claims, and emergency injunctive relief.
-Mr. Bina also assists clients in responding to non-party subpoenas, governmental demands for information, and advises on electronic discovery matters, and counsels on risk management issues.
-Mr. Bina is a member of the Trial Bar for the U.S. District Court for the Northern District of Illinois and has been admitted pro hac vice in courts around the country.
+His general litigation practice encompasses a variety of matters affecting businesses across numerous industries in state and federal trial and appellate courts nationally.
+Representative cases include prosecuting and defending claims of tortious interference with contract, negligence, fraud, breach of contract, constitutional and civil rights claims, and emergency injunctive relief.
+He also assists clients in responding to non-party subpoenas, governmental demands for information, and advises on electronic/ESI discovery matters.
+Mark is a member of the Trial Bar for the U.S. District Court for the Northern District of Illinois and has been admitted pro hac vice in courts around the country.

-Prior to joining Quarles & Brady LLP, Mr. Bina served as an Assistant Attorney General with the Illinois Attorney General’s Office, where he represented the State of Illinois and its agencies before state, federal, and administrative courts in a variety of civil and criminal actions.
-Additionally, Mr. Bina served as the Executive Director for the Indiana Board of Pharmacy, where he oversaw the day-to-day operations of the Board’s compliance, licensing, discipline of pharmacists, pharmacies, and other providers.
-Mr. Bina also previously worked in the Governmental Affairs division of a leading pharmaceutical manufacturer and with the Illinois Department of Financial and Professional Regulation (IDFPR) Prosecutions Bureau in Chicago.
+Before joining Quarles & Brady LLP, he served as an assistant attorney general with the Illinois Attorney General’s Office, where he represented the State of Illinois and its agencies before state, federal, and administrative courts in a variety of civil and criminal actions.
+Prior to practicing law, Mark served as the executive director for the Indiana Board of Pharmacy, where he oversaw the day-to-day operations of the board’s compliance, licensing, enforcement, and discipline of regulated providers statewide.
+He also previously worked with the Illinois Department of Financial and Professional Regulation (IDFPR) Prosecutions Bureau in Chicago.

-In 2012, the Illinois Supreme Court’s Attorney Registration and Disciplinary Commission (ARDC) appointed Mr. Bina to serve as a member of the Hearing Board, which hears contested cases and makes recommendations for the discipline of lawyers charged with misconduct.
-He also sits on the ARDC Hearing Board for ten years, concluding his fifth term in 2022.
+In 2012, the Illinois Supreme Court’s Attorney Registration and Disciplinary Commission (ARDC) appointed Mark to serve as a member of the Hearing Board.
+The ARDC Hearing Board hears contested cases and makes recommendations for the discipline of attorneys charged with professional misconduct.
+He served on the ARDC Hearing Board for ten years, concluding his fifth term in 2022.

-Mr. Bina is also committed to pro bono service.
-He maintains an active pro bono practice and presently serves as the Firm’s Pro Bono Coordinator for the Chicago office.
+Mark is also committed to pro bono service.
+He maintains an active pro bono practice nationally and previously served as the firm's Pro Bono coordinator for the Chicago office.

 - Counsel of record in trial court and Illinois Appellate Court case involving the federal Patient Safety and Quality Improvement Act of 2005 (PSQIA); successfully dismissed the state’s petition to enforce subpoenas seeking privileged patient safety work product transmitted to component Patient Safety Organization (PSO), and affirmed on appeal.
 Case reported at Illinois Department of Financial and Professional Regulation v.
 Walgreen Co., 2012 IL App (2d) 110452, 970 N.E.2d 552 (Ill.
 App.
 Ct.
 2d Dist.
 2012).

-- Counsel to pharmacies, pharmacists, wholesale distributors, and other providers in disciplinary and regulatory matters pending before Boards of Pharmacy, the U.S. Drug Enforcement Administration (DEA), and other governmental agencies across the country.
+- National counsel to pharmacies, pharmacists, wholesale distributors, and other providers in disciplinary and regulatory matters pending before boards of pharmacy, the U.S. Drug Enforcement Administration (DEA), and other governmental agencies across the country.

-- Represented hospital corporation and other providers in Medicare and Medicaid fraud investigation; led effort to collect and review documents and electronic data in response to criminal subpoenas from U.S. Department of Justice; retained by debtor and appointed as special litigation and transactional counsel in Bankruptcy Court to assist in asset sale and regulatory matters involving the Centers for Medicare and Medicaid Services (CMS) and Illinois Department of Public Health.
+- Represented hospital corporation and other providers in federal Medicare and Medicaid fraud investigation; led effort to collect and review documents and electronic data in response to criminal subpoenas from U.S. Department of Justice; retained by debtor and appointed as special litigation, regulatory, and transactional counsel in bankruptcy court to assist in asset sale and regulatory matters involving the Centers for Medicare and Medicaid Services (CMS) and Illinois Department of Public Health.